-We are an ESRC-funded research project based at the School of Education at the University of Leeds, working in partnership with Lancaster University’s Centre for Corpus Approaches to Social Science and affiliated with Cambridge University Press.
-Led by Professor Alice Deignan, we aim to use methods from corpus linguistics to address a pressing language problem in English schools.
+An ESRC-funded research project, grant number ES/R006687/1, based at the School of Education at the University of Leeds, led by Professor Alice Deignan working in partnership with Lancaster University’s Centre for Corpus Approaches to Social Science.